MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

                                           ; IR cameras
 ```

-If the **SensorCameraMode** and **SkipCameraEnumeration** attributes are not specified in the firmware or the INF, the camera will be registered as a color camera and will be visible only to color camera aware applications.
+If the **SensorCameraMode** and **SkipCameraEnumeration** attributes aren't specified in the firmware or the INF, the camera is registered as a color camera and will be visible only to color camera aware applications.

 ## IR stream